 Sleep!
 Mercy!
 Priorities!
 Discernment!
 Wisdom!
 Perspective!

 Remembering these words when I start feeling like I just can’t go on anymore has helped me more than anything else.
 Stepping back and realizing I’ve let my priorities get out of whack and am running on 4 hours of sleep is usually enough to find balance again.
+I hope that these six words will help you, too.

 This post may contain affiliate links, for more information, please see my disclosure.